eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 ```
 GET /ws/2?declared-acks=some-connection-id:ack-label-1,my:ack-label-2
 ```
-The websocket is closed if any declared label is taken by another subscriber.
+The websocket will be closed right after it has been opened if any other another subscriber already declared the same label.
+This means that it's not possible to establish a second websocket connection with the same declared acknowledgements before closing the first one.
+Therefore we do not recommend relying on the websocket API for high availability scenarios.

 ### Issuing ACKs via connections
 Requested acknowledgements for Ditto managed [connection targets](basic-connections.html#targets) can be issued in 2